 On Your Mark, Get Set, Go!

 Running can be done almost anywhere with little equipment, making it a great form of exercise.
-But to be successful, there are a few essential things you need, like a good pair of shoes and safe running route.
+But to be successful, there are a few essential things you need, like a good pair of shoes and a safe running route.
 Focus on good running form and start slow with a run/walk approach to ease into it and reduce your risk of injury.
-Sign up for a race to give yourself a goal, and in almost no time at all you’ll be a true runner.
+Sign up for a race to give yourself a goal, and in almost no time at all, you’ll be a true runner.